Paperbark Literary Magazine

 Paperbark’s content is not arranged by genre, but instead thematically (with example categories such as “reflections” or “radical notions”).
 Hybrid pieces are welcome, as we acknowledge it can be limiting to feel confined to a genre.
-Still, we ask that you use your best judgment when selecting a category.
-All submissions are read by the same group of readers, so don’t fret too much—we will see it regardless of the category you choose, but it makes our lives easier to have similar submissions grouped.
+We just ask that you use your best judgment when selecting a category.
 Please submit to only one category per submission period.

 *Please make sure you upload multiple files to a single submission, not separately.*